10 Misconceptions about Type 2 Diabetes

 Also, the term “carbs” is a broad term, because different carbohydrates impact your blood glucose in different ways.
 For example, a food high in fiber and carbohydrates would have a better impact than food high in carbohydrates that contains simple sugars.
 Why?
 Because the fiber isn’t digested by your body.
 In fact, soluble fiber can slow the absorption of sugar and improve blood glucose levels and cholesterol.

 3. Type 2 diabetes isn’t a “serious” disease

 Type 2 diabetes is a silent disease until it’s not.
 Without proper treatment and continued high blood glucose levels, type 2 diabetes (T2D)` can cause serious complications such as retinopathy (blindness), kidney disease, neuropathy (nerve damage) and increase the risks of cardiovascular disease and stroke.
 While plenty of jokes about “diabetic foot,” preferably called foot ulcers, are made, it is certainly no laughing matter.
 Neuropathy is the most common foot problem for people with diabetes.
 The nerve damage done by neuropathy can lessen one’s ability to feel pain or injuries on the feet and cause poor blood circulation in the feet.
 Minor injuries can grow into foot ulcers, at which if the ulcer infects the bone, amputation is likely needed.
 Therefore, if you have diabetes, it is important to be screened for complications periodically.

 4. Complications are Inevitable

-With the above said, complications are avoidable with the correct treatment.
+With the above said complications are not a guarantee to happen to you.
 Complications arise after long, chronic high blood sugar.
 However, the longer you have diabetes, the chances of having complications arise.
 If you’re fearful of complications, you’re not alone.
 Talking with your doctor or diabetes care and education specialist and creating a treatment plan that best suits your lifestyle can help alleviate those fears.
 When speaking with your doctor, explore the different kinds of medications available to people with type 2 diabetes.
 If you do develop complications, seek support from your healthcare provider and the diabetes community.
 Destigmatizing living with complications helps others share their experiences.